ngspedro/todo_nuno/README.md

 * Kick out users with expired/invalid access tokens;
 * Vuex for a centralized store and better state management between all the components;
 * Login & Register client validations;
-* Other functionalities like pagination, associate labels/projects to tasks, etc.;
+* Other functionalities like pagination, associate labels/projects to tasks, letting users manager their priorities instead of the global default ones (low, medium, high) etc.;

 ### Important: